sethepeterson/codecap-ocr-lambda-function/README.md

 Include a Base 64 encoded image in the function invocation payload. <br>
 The function will return a JSON response with the following variables:
 * text        -  String containing the recognized text or error info.
 * statusCode  -  Integer representing function success status.
+See table below:

 | Result  | Status Code |
 | ------------- | ------------- |